ad-freiburg/tokenization-repair/README.md

 Type `make evaluation` to get a help text explaining how to run the tokenization repair evaluation, and `make spelling-evaluation` for the spelling evaluation.

+## Version

+This is version 1.2.1 of the Tokenization Repair software.